matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 I really liked this one because it implements nanomites, dont ask me why i like them... :)

+We have a binary and an encrypted file that we need to decrypt.

 It starts by forking:
 - the child process will do the work
 - the parent process will attach to the child process and "drive" it